evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 Kia EV9 Long Range AWD has an all-wheel drive system supported by two motors, one on each axle.

+The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 177 mm.

 ### Brakes